Thank you for letting your son or daughter consider joining the staff of Cru. Here is some additional information just for you.

 Many aspects of ministry require drawing upon one’s educational background.
 For example, a person who majored in psychology may be an excellent counselor, whereas someone with a degree in education would be well equipped to lead Bible studies and train disciples.
 College graduates with engineering or technical backgrounds often manifest leadership ability, particularly in analyzing problems, establishing objectives, and determining strategies.

-All the training provided by us centers on helping people develop personally and strengthen their ministry skills.
+All Cru training centers on helping people develop personally and strengthen their ministry skills.
 We place a high priority on equipping our staff members for a lifetime of ministry in whatever context God leads them.

 As a part of this training, we require our staff members to have a thorough working knowledge of the Bible.
-Therefore, your son or daughter will attend graduate level courses offered through the International School of Theology.
+Therefore, your child will attend graduate level courses offered through the Institute of Biblical Studies.
 These courses, taught by highly respected professors from leading seminaries, are similar in content to a first-year seminary education.
 Credits may be applied toward a master’s degree.

-When your child reports to his or her first assignment, he or she will receive training in the context of an ongoing Cru ministry.
-In the Campus Ministry, for example, this program lasts two years and a trainer guides their learning.
-This training period strengthens staff members as it lays a solid foundation for future personal ministry and leadership roles.
+When your child reports to their first assignment, they will receive ongoing training in the context of a Cru ministry.
+For campus ministry staff, this program lasts two years.
+This training period strengthens staff members and lays a solid foundation for their future personal ministry and leadership roles.

-Through special training opportunities and the day-to-day work environment, staff members receive practical instruction in managing time and finances and developing people.
+Through special training opportunities and the day-to-day work environment, staff members receive practical instruction in managing time, finances and developing people.
 Most staff members will have the opportunity to be trained in public speaking, leadership skills, counseling, and teaching.